 You are usually also allowed one piece of carry on baggage (approx 7kg), plus one personal item – ie handbag, laptop suit bag each.

 Don’t kid yourself however that you will be able to “just pop” things in and out of this bag during your flight.
 You wont.

 Clambering over your fellow passengers, standing in the way of cabin staff mid- flight, to “just grab” the toothpaste is just plain awkward.
 The only time you will easily be able to access this bag will be during your layover, so think ahead and if you will really need it before your first stop – put it in your handbag.

 What to pack in your carry on luggage

 - A full change of clothes – particularly useful should your checked luggage go missing for a couple of days.

 - Medications and toiletries.
 Remember liquids aerosols and gels are limited to 100ml per container and must be presented in a clear ziplock bag at security.
 Unless you really can’t do without a certain product, it is so much simpler to just either use the hotel shampoo or buy it over there.
-We found these toiletery bags really simplified getting through customs.
+We found clear toiletery bags really simplified getting through customs.

 - Passports, money cards and travel documents.
 A document case is great for keeping all your travel documents together.

 - lightweight rain jacket.
 These were a “must never travel without” purchase from our last trip.
 Light, zip up, hooded rainproof jackets that roll up to nothing in the bottom of the daypack.

 - A small phrasebook if you are travelling to a foreign country can be a lifesaver when you land.